Managing Negative Online Reviews From Patients

 Consumer trends show that 90 percent of patients use online reviews to evaluate healthcare providers, 71 percent use online reviews as the first step in finding a healthcare provider, 66 percent feel that it is very important or moderately important for providers to respond to online reviews, and 80 percent trust online reviews as much as personal recommendations.1

-- Ensure that anyone responding to online patient reviews understands their obligation under HIPAA and state law to protect patient privacy and confidentiality.
+• Ensure that anyone in your organization who is monitoring or looking at online patient reviews understands their legal obligations to protect patient privacy and confidentiality.

-- View online reviews as a learning opportunity for both providers and staff members.
-Evaluate positive and negative reviews, and discuss how the organization can build on quality improvement processes.
+• View online reviews as a learning opportunity for both providers and staff members.
+Evaluate positive and negative reviews, and discuss how the organization can build on quality improvement (QI) processes.

-- Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
-Doing so can help build your online reputation and offset potentially negative feedback.
+• Devise a plan for how your organization can use social media to build a positive online presence and share its mission.
+Doing so can help build your online reputation and offset potentially negative feedback.3

 Endnotes